Organizing your medication for your health and safety – medicine cabinet 101

 Open in a safety zone.
 Open meds on a countertop so you can rest the bottle on a flat surface.
 There’s always a chance of a pill slipping out of the bottle, and you don’t want to lose it on the floor or down a drain.

 Keep the lights on.
 Don’t take pills in the dark or in bad lighting.
 Good light helps ensure you take the right pill and the correct dose.

 Lock ‘em out.
 It’s crucial to lock your prescriptions in a drawer if you have small kids.

 Close it tight.
 Use that arm strength to close the lid tight.
 This also helps childproof the bottles.

 Be prepared in case of an emergency.
 Call your poison control center immediately if you think a child may have taken one of your prescriptions.
-Save the number in your phone so you can dial right away.
+Save the number on your phone so you can dial it right away.

 By now, you should be an expert on pill safety—from storage and use to proper disposal.
 Stick to these guidelines (and some common sense) and you’ll be on the fast track to health.